 - All-Gender – A housing option that allows students to share a room regardless of the students’ sex or gender.
 Any room in a mixed-gender area (except first-year housing) may be considered all-gender.

 What about romantic relationships and couples living together?

-- All Gender Housing is not intended for romantic couples.
+- All-gender housing is not intended for romantic couples.
 However, we respect and honor the privacy of our students, so current open housing procedures do not require students to disclose the reason for their roommate requests.
-Couples, heterosexual or LBGT, are discouraged from rushing into living together on or off campus.
+Couples of all gender identities and sexual orientations are discouraged from rushing into living together, on or off campus.
 That is not the intention of this policy.
-While there are some students who have chosen to live together for that reason, the majority of our gender room residents are people who are friends and have similar living habits, regardless of gender.
+While there are some students who have chosen to live together for that reason, the majority of our all-gender room residents are people who are friends and have similar living habits.

 - Students may request room changes by following the normal room change procedures that are published each semester.

-- We encourage students to maintain an open dialogue with their families so that they can be supportive of a students housing decision.
+- We encourage students to maintain an open dialogue with their families so that they can be supportive of their student’s housing decision.
 Students over the age of 18 are legally able to make decisions about their housing contracts.
 Students under 18 should discuss housing plans with their families, as they must provide parental consent.